quii/learn-go-with-tests/math.md

 a valid SVG, no matter what we choose to use to produce it.

 Tests are not second class citizens - they are not 'throwaway' code.
-Good tests will last a lot longer than the particular version of the code they are testing.
+Good tests will last a lot longer than the version of the code they are testing.
 You should never feel like you're spending 'too much time' writing your tests.
-It's usually a wise investment.
+It is an investment.

 [^1]: This is a lot easier than writing a name out by hand as a string and then having to keep it in sync with the actual time.
 Believe me you don't want to do that...

 [^2]: In short it makes it easier to do calculus with circles as π just keeps coming up as an angle if you use normal degrees, so if you count your angles in πs it makes all the equations simpler.

-[^3]: Missattributed because, like all great authors, Kent Beck is more quoted than read.
+[^3]: Misattributed because, like all great authors, Kent Beck is more quoted than read.
 Beck himself attributes it to [Phlip][phlip].

 [texttemplate]: https://golang.org/pkg/text/template/
 [circle]: https://en.wikipedia.org/wiki/Sine#Unit_circle_definition